Krissy37/region_prediction_mercury/README.md

 This is a region prediction tool for Mercury's (magnetic) environment.

+Planetary radius: 2440 km
+Magnetopause: Shue-Model, depends on r_hel and di, parameters like in Pump et al. (2024) Bow Shock: conic section from Winslow et al. (2013).
+Does NOT depend on r_hel or di (yet).

 # Input:
 coordinates in MSO in km (x, y, z) heliocentric distance r_hel in AU